 Ingredients In This Recipe

-Olive oil – this is used to oil the pan and coat the dough before baking.
+- Extra virgin olive oil or another neutral flavored oil.
+Use this to oil the pan and coat the dough before baking.

-Toppings – I used garlic powder, onion powder, Italian herbs, sliced black olives, and cherry tomatoes for the bread shown on this page.
+- Toppings – We used garlic powder, onion powder, Italian herbs, sliced black olives, and cherry tomatoes for the bread shown on this page.

 Step By Step Instructions